 Finally, we had to limit the scope of the stories.
-To measure sentiment, researchers had to set up a baseline of expected responses.
+To measure sentiment change, researchers had to set up a baseline of expected responses.
 Setting such a baseline takes months of work.
-So in 2013 we had to choose categories of stories that would be relevant when the experiment actually in 2015.
-We chose news outlets: reproductive justice, immigration, climate, education and racial justice.
+So in 2013 we had to choose five categories of stories that would be relevant when the experiment actually launched in 2015.
+We chose five recurring topics at Media Consortium news outlets: reproductive justice, immigration, fracking, education and economic justice.
+In 2015, we made two adjustments, expanding “fracking” to “climate change” and adding racial justice.

-The Value of a Network
+The Value of a Network for Impact Research

 Frankly, when we began talks with the researchers in 2012, what they required seemed impossible.
 Asking outlets to agree to co-publish stories on a narrow range of topics seemed hard enough.
 Asking them to agree to randomize the dates seemed almost impossible.
 And then we were supposed to do that 35 times?

 Yet we did it.
-Over 10 months, we organized 36 outlets to produce 35 copublishing instances following protocol.
+Over 10 months, we organized 36 outlets to produce 35 co-publishing instances following a precise research protocol.

 What allowed us to achieve this goal was the strength of the Media Consortium network.
-Beginning in 2012, the researchers our annual conferences to explain the aim of the research and to invite member participation.
+Beginning in 2012, the researchers attended our annual conferences to explain the aim of the research and to invite member participation.
 We surveyed members in 2013 to find the least intrusive means of randomizing the experiment.
-We ran some tests in 2014 with a small group of members to where the pressure points for the project would lie.
-Most of all, we made sure that the experiment.
+We ran some tests in 2014 with a small group of members to determine where the pressure points for the project would lie.
+Most of all, we made sure that the outlets involved would see an immediate benefit from the experiment.

-For example, we were told by that they would require a financial incentive to participate.
-Outlets were worried that the work of coordinating on topics and timing would take time away from their other activities. hen we launched the actual experiment in 2015 we outlets small grants of $250500 each time they participated.
+For example, we were told by outlets that they would require a financial incentive to participate.
+Outlets were worried that the work of coordinating on topics and timing would take time away from their other activities.
+When we launched the actual experiment in 2015, we gave outlets small grants of $250 to $500 for each time they participated.

-Our first experiments in 2014 also revealed that we coordinator.
-While outlets sometimes suggested topics and partners for the , most of the time our coordinator had to suggest topics and partners to the outlets.
+Our first experiments in 2014 also revealed that we needed a project coordinator.
+While outlets sometimes suggested topics and partners for the experiment, most of the time our coordinator had to suggest topics and partners to the outlets.
 Outlets also needed an outside coordinator to remind them of publishing dates and protocols, and to ensure that all the outlets involved in a particular instance co-published and co-promoted on the same day.
-We were fortunate to hire in 2015 to coordinate the project.
+We were fortunate to hire Manolia Charlotin in mid-2015 to coordinate the project.

 A financial incentive and a paid coordinator were essential to the success of the project.
-The intangible that made the project really work, however, was the willingness on the part of Media Consortium members to work with each other, with the organization and with the researchers to make this project happen. project would have been possible without .
+The intangible that made the project really work, however, was the willingness on the part of Media Consortium members to work with each other, with the organization and with the researchers to make this project happen.
+This project would not have been possible without a trust-based network in place.

-Outcomes
+Outcomes of the Impact Research

-The primary goal of this experiment was to discover whether sentiment analysis would allow us to see a change in toward a particular topic as a result of a news story.
-Early data are promising, but researchers are still crunching the numbers.
-One of the lessons we learned about rigorous academic research is that the actual experiment is the shortest part of the processthe planning (which took us three years) and the data-crunching (which will take about a year) are more time-consuming than the experiment itself.
+The primary goal of this experiment was to discover whether sentiment analysis would allow us to see a change in attitudes toward a particular topic as a result of a news story.
+Early data are promising, but researchers are still crunching the numbers and will be publishing their findings in 2017.
+One of the lessons we learned about rigorous academic research is that the actual experiment is the shortest part of the process — the planning (which took us three years) and the data-crunching (which will take about a year) are more time-consuming than the experiment itself.

-However,
+However, we can share several important outcomes for impact research and journalism as a whole.

 1. An Experimental Infrastructure